Best Medical Alert Watches of 2026, Tested and Reviewed

 Current Deal: Bay Alarm Medical offers free shipping and one free month of service when you opt for the SOS Smartwatch with an annual subscription plan.

 I noticed the SOS Smartwatch and MGMove look nearly identical, and they share similar features.
-The only notable differences were that the SOS Smartwatch doesn’t have a companion mobile app, you can’t send texts, and it’s a bit less expensive.
-If you’re looking for a simple, more affordable watch, I’d recommend the SOS Smartwatch over the MGMove.
+The only notable differences were that the SOS Smartwatch doesn't have a companion mobile app included in the base price, you can't send texts, and it's a bit less expensive.
+If you're looking for a simple, more affordable watch, I'd recommend the SOS Smartwatch over the MGMove.

 Pros & Cons:Pros About Bay Alarm Medical SOS Smartwatch